Victoria Park, Brisbane: World War II and afterwards

 The post-war reconstruction process heralded an era of rapid population growth in Queensland, leading to an acute shortage in housing.

 In 1946, there was pressure on the Queensland Government to take over the site but no decision was made so families took it upon themselves to occupy with vacant huts on the site.
-In February 1947, after a phone call from the Prime Minister to the Queensland Premier offering the site, the Queenland Government eventually agreed to take the site and have the Queensland Housing Commission convert to for accommodation.
+In February 1947, after a phone call from the Prime Minister to the Queensland Premier offering the site, the Queensland Government eventually agreed to take the site and have the Queensland Housing Commission convert to for accommodation.

 Temporary housing became a necessity.
 The Queensland State Housing Commission made use of the military facilities in Victoria Park; it became the second largest temporary housing settlement in Brisbane.
 Each hut would house several families.
 By 1950 Victoria Park was the impermanent home for 460 families (usually for not more than three years).
 It is believed that up to 100,000 Queenslanders lived in temporary housing between 1946 and 1960 (by the Housing Commission 1947 to 1960); this demonstrates the importance of this period in Victoria Park's history, as well as to Queensland's social history.
 The temporary housing camps in Victoria Park were closed in 1960.
 The University of Queensland purchased several of the fibrolite military buildings immediately after the war.
 These were then used by the School of Medicine to house the anatomy and physiotherapy departments prior to their permanent move to St. Lucia in 1961 and 1972.
 The Queensland Institute of Medical Research also purchased a military building.
 These buildings were all vacated by 1977, and subsequently demolished.

 In the 1950s, an extensive flowering tree planting program was initiated for the slopes and gullies of the golf course; poincianas, oleanders, jacarandas and flame trees were planted to line the fair ways.
 Harry Oakman, the Superintendent of Parks and Gardens was the prominent landscape architect on this project.

 Harry Oakman was one of the pioneers of landscape architecture in Australia.
 In 1945 he began a seventeen-year appointment with the Brisbane City Council as Superintendent of Parks and Gardens and became the Director of Separate Parks Branch.
 He was in charge of transforming many of Brisbane's parks that had been damaged by the military use during the Second World War, including Victoria Park.
 Oakman was recognised as a Fellow of the British and Australian Institutes of Landscale Architects and the Royal Australian Institute of Parks and Recreation.